Skip to main content

 Jest

 Testing with Jest can be divided into two approaches: snapshot's testing and DOM testing.
 Snapshot's testing is a relatively new feature and works out of the box.
-If you'd like DOM testing you need to use Enzyme or React's TestUtils.
+If you'd like DOM testing you can use @testing-library/react as shown above or React's TestUtils.

 Snapshot Testing